Updated: May 24

 RD’s also must complete an advanced degree, finish 1200 hours of supervised work, and then take a board exam with an average of a 50% pass rate.
 In addition, they are required to keep their credential through extensive continuing education.
 Should they not meet the standards for continuing education, they lose their credential.

 RD/RDNs eat (no pun intended), sleep, and breathe nutrition and science.
 They are basically the doctors of nutrition.
 In fact, many RDs do go on to earn a PhD, though at this time it is not required to become a dietitian.
+This focus on education is one of the biggest differences between nutritionist vs registered dietitian.

 A dietitian is a professional who focuses nutrition as both a science and a social science.
 Meaning, why do we eat what we choose to eat?
 How can we alter food-related behaviors to better serve us?
 And what kinds of foods will help us function most optimally?